sqlalchemy-filterset/sqlalchemy-filterset/README.md

 In this example we specify criteria for filtering the database records by simply setting the attributes of the `ProductFilterSet` class.
-This can be more convenient and easier to understand than writing raw SQL queries, which can be more error-prone and difficult to maintain.
+This is more convenient and easier to understand than writing raw SQL queries, which can be more error-prone and difficult to maintain.

 ### Define a FilterSet